Charge dropped for North Yarmouth driver who struck, killed woman

 “I think poor visibility is likely the cause of the crash,” Liberman said.

 Westra was initially arrested because the officer smelled alcohol and because Westra admitted to having consumed alcohol before the crash, Sahrbeck said.
 He was not given a breath test.
-Westra also did not perform well on field sobriety tests, which Liberman said could have been a result of nervousness.
+Westra, however, did not perform well on field sobriety tests, which Liberman said could have been a result of nervousness.

-The decision to decline prosecution came as a huge relief for Westra, said his attorney, Walt McKee.
+The decision to decline prosecution came as a huge relief for Westra, said his attorney, Walter McKee.

 McKee said Westra had two beers that night, nothing more, and witnesses made clear to police that the crash was unavoidable.